Assistant United States Attorney

-An assistant United States attorney (AUSA) is an official career civil service position in the U.S. Department of Justice composed of lawyers working under the U.S. attorney of each U.S. federal judicial district.
-They represent the federal government of the United States in civil and appellate litigation and in federal criminal prosecutions.
-Assistant U.S. attorneys working in their office's criminal section are often called federal prosecutors.
+An assistant United States attorney (AUSA) is a career civil servant lawyer in the United States Department of Justice who serves under the United States Attorney for a federal judicial district.
+AUSAs represent the U.S. federal government in civil and appellate litigation and in federal criminal prosecutions.
+Those assigned to the criminal section of a U.S. Attorney's Office are commonly known as federal prosecutors.

 AUSAs are rarely hired directly out of law school and often have significant experience before entering the U.S. Attorney’s Office.

 Personnel and duties

 AUSAs are career civil servants.
 In 2008, the U.S. Department of Justice employed approximately 5,800 AUSAs.
 As of 2022, there were approximately 6,300 AUSAs.
 The various U.S. Attorney's Offices vary significantly in size and in number of AUSAs employed.
 For example, approximately 280 AUSAs work at the U.S. Attorney's Office for the Central District of California, which covers the Los Angeles area (the largest DOJ office outside Washington).
 By contrast, approximately 62 AUSAs work at the U.S. Attorney's Office for South Carolina.

 Some AUSAs are criminal prosecutors, while others represent the U.S. government in civil litigation.

 Many AUSAs, after spending some time working for the Justice Department, return to the private practice of law.
 Other AUSAs work in the role until retirement.
 As of 2020, the longest-serving AUSA nationwide had worked for 50 years in Little Rock.
 The oldest-serving AUSA, who worked at the U.S. Attorney's Office in Newark, died in 2019 at age 89; she had chosen to continue working long after others decided to retire.

 The National Association of Assistant U.S. Attorneys (NAAUSA) is the professional association for AUSAs.
 NAAUSA represents the interests of AUSAs, pressing DOJ and Congress for higher pay for AUSAs (whose salaries are low compared to private lawyers) and more telework opportunities.
 NAAUSA has also targeted the pay disparity between AUSAs and trial attorneys at Main Justice; the latter tend to be paid more than the former.

 As of 2020, AUSAs earned a starting base salary of $55,204, which may be significantly adjusted for their local cost of living and increases with years of experience up to a maximum of $176,200.